-The migration aligns Almonty with its heaviest backers: the US government, defense contractors, and institutional investors focused on domestic supply chain security.
+The migration aligns Almonty with its heaviest backers: the US government, defense contractors and institutional investors focused on domestic supply chain security.

 The relocation to Dillon places the company's front office directly at the site of its recently acquired Gentung tungsten project, which is slated to restart production later this year.

 The move follows a massive influx of US capital into the company over the past year.
+It also comes as defense contractors aggressively decouple their critical minerals supply chains from China.

 In July 2025, Almonty listed its shares on the Nasdaq, securing a US$90 million oversubscribed initial public offering.